NastasiaSaby/lintersmagic/README.md

 # pycodestyle_magic
-Magic function for pycodestyle module in Jupyter-Lab or Databricks Notebook
+Magic function for pycodestyle module in Jupyter-Lab or Databricks notebooks.

+**Note that we've tested it only on Databricks notebooks**

 # installation
 Make sure you've the Python package `pycodestyle`, and this `lintersmagic`.